Gorenstein-projective modules over short local algebras

-for $n\ge 0.$ For the theme of this paper, it is the case that $e, a$ are natural numbers and $a\le e^2$ which is of interest.
-Namely, if $A$ is a short local algebra with Hilbert type $(e,a)$, then $e,a$ are natural numbers with $a\le e^2$, and the recursion rule $(*)$ has popped up in 4.4, when dealing with a module $M$ such that both $M$ and $\Omega M$ are aligned.
+for $n\ge 0.$ In this paper, we are interested it is the case that $e, a$ are natural numbers and $a\le e^2$.
+Namely, if $A$ is a short local algebra with Hilbert type $(e,a)$, then $e,a$ are natural numbers with $a\le e^2$, and the recursion rule $(*)$ has popped up in Section 5.6, when dealing with a module $M$ such that both $M$ and $\Omega M$ are aligned.

-As a consequence, we see the relevance of the numbers $b_n = b(e,a)_n$: {\it We have $t_n(S) = b_n$ for all $0 \le n \le N$ if and only if the modules $\Omega^n S$ with $0\le n < N$ are aligned.} As we have mentioned in A.8 (with reference to [RZ3]), the module $S$ is a Koszul module in the sense of [HI] iff all the modules $\Omega^nM$ with $n\ge 0$ are aligned.
-Thus {\it $S$ is a Koszul module iff $t_n(S) = b_n$ for all $n\ge 0$} (and then $\bdim \Omega^n S = (b_n,b_{n-1})$).
+As a consequence, we see the relevance of the numbers $b_n = b(e,a)_n$: {\it We have $\beta_n(S) = b_n$ for all $0 \le n \le N$ if and only if the modules $\Omega^n S$ with $0\le n < N$ are aligned.} As we have mentioned in A.12 (with reference to [RZ3]), the module $S$ is a Koszul module in the sense of [HI] iff all the modules $\Omega^nM$ with $n\ge 0$ are aligned.
+Thus {\it $S$ is a Koszul module iff $\beta_n(S) = b_n$ for all $n\ge 0$} (and then $\bdim \Omega^n S = (b_n,b_{n-1})$).

-The paper [AIS] aimed to provide a concise formula for the numbers $b(e,1)$ with $e\ge 3$, but the formula presented there was slightly distorted and usually did not even give integers.
+The paper [AIS] aimed to provide a concise formula for the numbers $b(e,1)_n$ with $e\ge 3$, but the formula presented there was slightly distorted and usually did not even give integers.
 We are indebted to Avramov, Iyengar and \c Sega for communicating to us a proper revision and to allow us to include it here.